JuliaTiisel/starwars/README.md

 <h1 align="center"> STARWARS </h1>

-I've done a new game-pong named by me, as starwars.
-This is my first game project as a learning.
+<p> I've done a new game-pong named by me, as starwars.
+This is my first game project as a learning. </p>

 <h4 align="center">
     :construction:  Project in construction  :construction: